 Perhaps the only single BA to extend better than the Pollux is the CA Comet which has some residual energy from 8-10k.
 However, the Comet dips much harder from 5-10k and can sound a little lacking in presence by comparison.
 It is rare you get a single BA design that can really deliver the goods at both ends of the frequency range.

-There is also a lack of slam and perceptible depth to the Pollux’s staging.
-It is not that its rolled-off but the lack of emphasis means it is not going to add too much weight and power to instrumental timbre.
+There is also a lack of slam and perceptible depth to Pollux’s staging.
+It is not that it is rolled off but the lack of emphasis means it is not going to add too much weight and power to instrumental timbre.

 What it does have is a nice sense of width and detail with good left-right separation.
 Nothing overly stretched but definitely a decent level of instrumental separation and excellent clarity for a single BA soundstage.

 Depending on how you like your bass this is either a weak spot or strength in the Pollux signature.
 Now there is a slight difference between the demo unit supplied and the custom unit.
 I am told that the custom unit is a little more elevated from 200Hz down to 30Hz and very linear all the way up to 600Hz.

 The demo units SpinFit silicone come close but drop by 1-2dB sub-200Hz so it is not quite as linear or as powerful sounding but it is not a huge gap.